"N" is usually used to indicate the number of subjects in a study. Example:

-Put the numbers is order to make it easier to visualize: 5 feet 6 inches, 5 feet 7 inches, 5 feet 8 inches, 5 feet 8 inches, 5 feet 10 inches.
+Put the numbers in order to make it easier to visualize: 5 feet 6 inches, 5 feet 7 inches, 5 feet 8 inches, 5 feet 8 inches, 5 feet 10 inches.

-The mode is 5 feet 8 inches (it occurs the most, at 2 times).
+The mode is 5 feet 8 inches (it occurs the most - two times).

 The measure of whether the results of research were due to chance.
 The more statistical significance assigned to an observation, the less likely the observation occurred by chance.